-Low Volume Basal Application
+Basal Application

-Low volume basal treatments are the selective application of an herbicide, diluted in specially formulated oil, to wet the lower 12 to 18 inches of the stem of incompatible plants.
-Application is made using a hand pump backpack sprayer.
+Basal treatments are the targeted application of an herbicide, diluted in specially formulated oil, to wet the lower 12 to 18 inches of the stem of incompatible trees and shrubs.
+Application is made using a hand-pump backpack sprayer.
 The oil carrier enables the herbicide solution to penetrate the bark tissue and translocate within the plant.

-Low volume basal applications are very selective, and when used in low incompatible species density, are applied at low rates of herbicide per acre.
-Optimum vegetation density is low, with average heights greater than 4 feet, within visual screens and in areas where a high degree of selectivity is necessary.
+When basal applications are used optimally, they are applied at low rates of herbicide per acre.
+Optimum use is in areas of low stem density with average heights greater than 4 feet, within visual screens, or in areas where a high degree of selectivity is necessary.
 The application method can be used any time of the year except in conditions that prevent access to the target stems such as seasonal standing water or deep snow.
 The optimum treatment time frame is in the dormant season when applications are easier due to the lack of foliage and the obstruction caused by grasses and herbaceous growth.
-Basal applications are not ideal in high incompatible vegetation densities due to the time and cost to apply, the likelihood of missing incompatible vegetation and resulting high level of application of herbicide per acre.
+Basal applications are not ideal in areas of high stem densities due to the time and cost to apply, the likelihood of missing target plants, and the resulting high level of application of herbicide per acre.

-Low volume basal applications are used on the same species and vegetation heights cited above for foliar applications.
-Basal applications have the advantage of extending the application season into the dormant season.
-They also have the advantage of not creating brownout of vegetation.
+Basal applications are used on the same species and vegetation heights cited above for foliar applications.
+Basal applications have the advantage of extending the application timing into the dormant season.
+They also have the advantage of not creating "brownout" of vegetation when used in the dormant season.